The Latest: McIlroy needs rally and stumbles at start

 AP

 FARMINGDALE, N.Y.
-(AP) — The Latest on the PGA Championship on Friday (all times local):
+(AP) — The Latest on the PGA Championship at Bethpage Black on Friday (all times local):